junesirius/junesirius.github.io/_posts/Supernatural/2024-07-29-SPN-Im-sorry.md

 "Why?"
 Sam frowns, "I mean, I know you guys don't always agree and sometimes it hurts..."

 "Hurts?"
 Dean looks at him unbelievably through the red eyes, "Sam, it's not just hurt, I *destroyed* him.
-Cass was so devastated that he decided to not just kill himself but wipe his entire existence!
+Cas was so devastated that he decided to not just kill himself but wipe his entire existence!
 So yeah, point taken, this time better if he doesn't know me, at least then I won't kill him again.
 He'd be happier this way.
 And safer."

 "Shouldn't he be the one making the call?"
 Sam suggests.